adiralashiva8/robotframework-metrics/README.md

 1. [Pekka Klarck](https://www.linkedin.com/in/pekkaklarck/) [Author of robotframework]
     > - Contributed source to get 'Test Case' name from keyword
-    > - Suggested to use robotframework api for output.xml content
+    > - Suggested to use robotframework api to parse output.xml content

 2. [Ruud Prijs](https://www.linkedin.com/in/ruudprijs/)
     > - Contributed source to use command line options for report